votchallenge/website/contents/vots2024/participation.md

   - **Which performance measures are you using?**

-    The VOTS2023 performance measures are used in both VOTS2024 and VOTSt2024 challengesm, see the [VOTS2023 results paper](https://openaccess.thecvf.com/ICCV2023_workshops/VOTS).
+    The VOTS2023 performance measures are used in both VOTS2024 and VOTSt2024 challenges, see the [VOTS2023 results paper](https://openaccess.thecvf.com/ICCV2023_workshops/VOTS).

   - **When will my results be publicly available?**